MrTWrecks0208/ReleaseKit/README.md

 ### [miCloud](https://github.com/MrTWrecks0208/ReleaseKit/miCloud) &#9729;

-miCloud is a storage and version control shortcut that serves as the underlying structure and foundation for ReleaseKit. miCloud stored both Builds and Releases.
-Each Build and Release is subgrouped into Major Versions and further subgrouped into Minor Versions.
+miCloud is a storage and version control shortcut that serves as the underlying structure and foundation for ReleaseKit. miCloud stores both Builds and Releases.
+Each Build and Release is divided by Major Versions and further subdivided by Minor Versions.
 A folder is created for each Build and Release and all data is stored in the respective folder for the shortcut.
 All shortcuts included in ReleaseKit pull data from miCloud.

 ### [Release Notes](https://github.com/MrTWrecks0208/ReleaseKit/ReleaseNotes) 🚀

-Release Notes is, as the name suggest, for release notes.
-Release Notes are a piece of documentation that accompany the release of a version of a software.
+Release Notes is, as the name suggests, for release notes.
+Release Notes refers to documentation that accompanies the release of a version of a software.
 Release notes include new features, bug fixes, and enhancements/improvements.
 The Release Notes shortcut also includes sections for additional resources and general notes.
 Release notes help to inform end-users and keep them aware of changes to a shortcut.

 ### [Screens](https://github.com/MrTWrecks0208/ReleaseKit/Screens) 📺